wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

     (2) For the purposes of subsection (1), _registry_, in relation to an Australian court, means a registry of an Australian court authorised by a law of the Commonwealth of Australia to receive such documents or things.

-    Compare: 1994 No 31 [s 10][364]
+    Compare: 1994 No 31 [s 10][372]

 ##### 160 Setting aside of subpoena served in Australia

-*   (1) A witness on whom a New Zealand subpoena is served in Australia may apply to the High Court to set the subpoena aside.
+*   (1) A witness on whom a New Zealand subpoena is served in Australia may apply to the relevant court to set the subpoena aside.

-    (2) The High Court must set the subpoena aside if---
+    (2) The relevant court must set the subpoena aside if---

-    *   (a) the subpoena requires the witness to attend at a sitting of a New Zealand court and the High Court is satisfied that---
+    *   (a) the subpoena requires the witness to attend at a sitting of a New Zealand court and the relevant court is satisfied that---

         *   (i) the witness does not have, and cannot by the exercise of reasonable diligence within the time required for compliance obtain, the necessary travel documents; or